psu-inversion/atmospheric-inverse-methods-for-flux-optimization/doc/source/theory.rst

 also called the background error covariance matrix or the covariance of the prior distribution.

-The estimate of the uncertainty in :math:`\vec{x}_a` :math:`A` is called the analysis error covariance matrix or the covariance of the posterior distribution.

 The matrix :math:`K = B H^T (H B H^T + R)^{-1} = (B^{-1} + H^T R^{-1}
 H)^{-1} H^T R^{-1}` is called the Kalman gain, and is called :math:`A_2` in :ref:`the derivation for the best linear unbiased estimator below <blue-derivation>`

+:math:`A`, the estimate of the uncertainty in :math:`\vec{x}_a`, is called the analysis error covariance matrix or the covariance of the posterior distribution.

 Methodology
 ===========